Nominations now open for 2020 Navigator Awards

-Any Steamboat Chamber member in good standing is eligible for the Business of the Year award.
-Business owners or general managers employed by Steamboat Chamber members are eligible for the Business Person of the Year award, and the Young Professional of the Year award is open to any young business leader in the Steamboat Springs community or surrounding area.
-The Service Excellence Professional of the Year is open to any front-line service professional employed by a chamber business.
+Any Chamber member in good standing is eligible for the Business of the Year award, and business owners, general managers or anyone employed by Chamber members are eligible for the Business Leader of the Year and Young Professional of the Year awards.

-- Is actively involved in community projects that enrich the Steamboat Springs economy and community.
+- Actively involved in community projects that enrich the Steamboat economy and community.

-- Fosters a work atmosphere which encourages and supports employee development.
+- Fosters a work atmosphere that encourages and supports employee development.

 - Possesses a progressive management philosophy.

-- Goes above and beyond the call of duty to provide service excellence.
+- Goes above and beyond the call of duty.

 Support Local Journalism